Detailed content of our market study

 Consumer price index for mineral and spring waters France, ****-****, index base *** in **** Source: ****

-The consumer price index for mineral and spring waters in France, for the period **** to ****, shows significant fluctuations.
+The consumer price index for mineral and spring waters in France, over the period **** to ****, shows significant fluctuations.

 More environmentally-friendly bottles